El Cuyo Yucatan: A Secret Paradise in the Southern Peninsula

 Sea kayaking doesn’t require experience and is much more relaxed.
 You can rent it for one or two people.

-The food in El Cuyo Yucatan
+Try the food in El Cuyo Yucatan

 The typical food at El Cuyo beach is seafood and fresh fish.
 But, Yucatecan antojitos such as cochinita pibil, baked tamales, and sopa de lima (lime soup) also win in the popular restaurants near the beach.